thaliaarchi/omniwsa/docs/drafts/staged_parsing.md

 quotes are valid in words.

 Burghard has complicated comment precedence which does not compose well, so probably should be manually lexed.
-Palaiologos doesn't require spaces between words, so might be more difficult to do more generally. wsf integer prefixes and suffixes suggest that those should probably be handled after scanning into words.
+Iczelia doesn't require spaces between words, so might be more difficult to do more generally. wsf integer prefixes and suffixes suggest that those should probably be handled after scanning into words.